 The original PG apparatus at Eskdalemuir consisted of a Kelvin water dropper (KWD) collector, operational from July 1910 (Walker, 1910).
-The KWD collector used an insulated sensing pipe, protruding through the north wall of the main building (see Figure 4).
+The KWD collector used an insulated sensing pipe, protruding through the north wall of the main building (see Fig. 4).
 This generated a spray of fine droplets which equalised the potential of the insulated pipe with its surroundings (Aplin and Harrison, 2013).
-No image of this equipment exists, but it is described extensively by Gendle, (1913) with an instructive diagram, reproduced in Aplin and Harrison (2013) as their Figure 2.
-The sensor was situated above the north-east doors of the observatory, with the KWD located 3.8 m above the access road below, as shown in Figure 4b.
+No image of this equipment exists, but it is described extensively by Gendle (unpublished) with an instructive diagram, reproduced in Aplin and Harrison (2013) as their Fig. 2.
+The sensor was situated above the northeast doors of the observatory, with the KWD located 3.8 m above the access road below, as shown in Fig. 4b.